 People are wearing masks everywhere.

-Um, And as the rest of the world will stay on the lifeblood of their economy, gas and oil, the these this fantasy that we're going to have high speed trains and no cars and no combustion engine and no more gasoline is an economic disaster.
+And as the rest of the world will stay on the lifeblood of their economy, gas and oil, this fantasy that we're going to have high-speed trains and no cars and no combustion engine and no more gasoline is an economic disaster.

 Well, simultaneously, we're going to offer everybody everything for free.

-But while they push the fantasy on the one side, they're bludgeting Trump on the other side.
+But while they push the fantasy on the one side, they're bludgeoning Trump on the other side.

-And this is now become 24-7 hate Trump, conspiracy to conspiracy to conspiracy theory.
+And this has now become 24-7 non-stop hate Trump conspiracy to conspiracy to conspiracy theory.

 And it looks like as the Mueller report winds down, they ratchet up.